Coursework

 These dual accreditations give you the option to work as an engineer in Australia, Europe, Hong Kong, Japan, US, and more.

-Supporting your next step in your career:
+Supporting the next step in your career:

 You can also find out more about scholarships for Engineering and IT coursework students.